tucan/yamoney/readme.md

 Generic method for accessing any API methods on remote side.

-For now following values are defined for `endpoint`:
+For now following values are defined for `endpoint` by Yandex.Money API:

 - `account-info`
 - `operation-details`